thijssteel/fortranfixedformlinter/README.md

 It also removes whitespace before and after ",", "+", "-" and "*".
 This is a stylistic choice, defended as follows: less characters -> less line continuations -> more readable code

+Lastly, some intrinsics will be converted from upper to lower case.

 ## Known Issues

 Assumes indentation with spaces and and indentation size of 3, does not understand fortran so cannot do stuff like smart indentation or selective formatting.